marmelab/react-admin/docs/Forms.md

 This may look surprisingly simple because `<SimpleForm>` doesn't define a submit handler or default values.
 How does it work?

 - `<Edit>` is the **page controller component**.
 It calls `dataProvider.getOne()` to fetch the book record from the API, and stores it in a `<RecordContext>`.
 It also creates a submit handler that calls `dataProvider.update()` when executed, and stores it in a `<SaveContext>`.
 - `<SimpleForm>` is the main **form component**.
 It manages the form state and validation.
 It reads the default form values from the `<RecordContext>`.
-It wraps its children in a `<FormContext>`, so that input components can read and update the form values.
+It wraps its children in a `<FormContext>` so that input components can read and update the form values.
 It also renders a save button that triggers the submit handler found in the `<SaveContext>`.
 - `<TextInput>`, `<ReferenceInput>`, `<DateInput>`, and `<SelectInput>` are **input components**.
 They read the form values from the `<FormContext>` and update them when the user interacts with them.
 They can also define validation rules using the `validate` prop.

 As you can see, form components aren't responsible for fetching data or saving it.
 They only manage the form state and validation.
 It's the `<Edit>` component's responsibility to call the `dataProvider` methods.

-This separation of concerns allows to change the form layout without affecting the data fetching and saving logic, or to reuse the same form in different pages (e.g. in a creation page and an edition page).
+This separation of concerns allows changing the form layout without affecting the data fetching logic or reusing the same form on different pages (e.g. on a creation page and an edition page).

 ## Form Layouts